Oncology Massage & Reflexology

 - Improves joint flexibility, range of motion and improves circulation

-- Can reduce the appearance of operation scars
+- Oncology Massage can reduce the appearance of operation scars

 - Can help mood adjustment during recovery and for those in remission

-If you are currently receiving medical treatment for cancer, it is important to speak to a member of your primary medical team (ie your oncologist, your GP or your specialist nurse) before you book your first treatment with me.
-There may be practical considerations they want to discuss with you in relation to massage at various points of medical treatment, so they need to know that you are using complementary therapy.
-In most instances you will simply be encouraged to proceed, as most doctors consider massage to be an excellent method of managing stress and certain side-effects whilst receiving medical treatment for cancer.
+It is important to speak to a member of your primary medical team (ie your oncologist, your GP or your specialist nurse) before you book your first treatment with me.
+There may be practical considerations they need to discuss with you in relation to having complementary therapies at various points of medical treatment, between treatment periods or during palliative care.
+In most instances you will simply be encouraged to proceed, as most doctors consider massage and reflexology to be excellent methods of managing stress and helpful for certain side-effects whilst receiving medical treatment for cancer.

-NB: You will be required to sign a legal disclaimer confirming that you have notified your medical team about attending massage before your first treatment commences.
-If you would like me to communicate with a member of your medical team before your massage appointment in order to better understand any aspect of your medical treatment, I would be happy to do so.
+NB: You will be required to sign a legal disclaimer confirming that you have notified your medical team about attending massage/reflexology before your first treatment commences.
+If you would like me to communicate with a member of your medical team prior to your appointment in order to better understand any aspect of your medical treatment, I would be happy to do so.

-All my new clients talk through a health consultation form with me immediately before their first treatment, as this enables me to be understand any issues which need to be taken in to consideration during massage/reflexology and for them to explain what they hope to gain from their treatment.
-For people currently undergoing cancer treatment, I will also need to take some details before you come in, and I find a short telephone conversation is usually easiest for that purpose.
-Once we meet we will go through the regular health consultation form in addition to me having prior knowledge of your cancer treatment.
+All new clients need to complete a health consultation form before their first visit, as this enables me to be understand any wider issues which need to be taken in to consideration during massage/reflexology.
+Prior to working with people currently with a cancer diagnosis, I will additionally also need to take some details about any medical treatment and I find that a telephone conversation before booking is usually best for that purpose.

 Is Oncology Massage the same as regular Massage?